-The Cooking School at GCM is a place where people of all ages and skill levels can gather to learn about the art of preparing simple, delicious dishes that nourish ourselves and our community..
+The Cooking School at MBCM is a place where people of all ages and skill levels can gather to learn about the art of preparing simple, delicious dishes that nourish ourselves and our community.
 With cooking classes for kids, teens and adults, visitors gain hands-on experiences that focus on fresh, seasonal food and wellness.

-Located at 220 N Church St. in downtown Greensboro, inside the Greensboro Children’s Museum, The Cooking School at GCM is the perfect place to celebrate local, seasonal ingredients, share a meal with others and hone your skills.
+Located at 220 N Church St. in downtown Greensboro, inside the Miriam P. Brenner Children’s Museum, The Cooking School at MBCM is the perfect place to celebrate local, seasonal ingredients, share a meal with others and hone your skills.
 All classes are vegetable-centric, designed around the seasons.

 kids cooking classes